Authority: Issued by the Chancellor.

 3.3.3 Additional Hiring Proposals may be submitted if the initial candidate to whom an offer is made declines the offer.
 The additional proposal is submitted via the online employment system to extend an offer to another finalist from the same search.

-3.4 Exceptions to the EPA Recruitment Process
+3.4 Exceptions to the EHRA Recruitment Process

 3.4.1 CVM Interns and Residents